 Cherrystones get their name from Cherrystone Creek on the eastern shore of Virginia.
 A mid-sized clam, larger than Little Necks, may be prepared raw, steamed, or chowder.
 They are also excellent for stuffed clams.

 Quahogs, sometimes called chowder clams, are the largest clam.
 As the name suggests, they are used in chowders.
 Though the meat is tough, it is also flavorful and, whether chopped, minced, or diced, in addition to chowders, it is also good for clam cakes and fritters.

-This species of Maine clams are commonly referred to as steamers.
-They are also called long-neck clams or even “pisser clams” because of the spray from their siphon—the long necks that protrude from their shell
+This species of Maine clams are commonly referred to as steamer.
+They are also called long-neck clams or even “pisser clams” because of the spray from their siphon—the long necks that protrude from their shell.

-Soft-Shell clams have a thin, brittle shell, and, because of their long neck, the shell stays slightly open.
-As the name indicates, these clams are for steaming, but you can also shuck them for sautéing or use for traditional New England style fried clams.
-For frying, use the whole clam bellies, strips, and cleaned neck.
+Soft-Shell clams have a thin, brittle shell, and the shell stays slightly open because of their long neck.
+As the name indicates, these clams are for steaming, but you can also shuck them for sautéing or use them for traditional New England-style fried clams.
+Use the clam bellies, strips, and cleaned neck for frying.